The Lasso with general Gaussian designs with applications to hypothesis testing: Main proof ingredients

 \end{enumerate} \end{lemma} By studying Gordon's objective, and comparing the value of $ \min_{\bv \in D} \cuL(\bv)$ for suitable choices of the set $D$, we can extract properties of $\bvhat$ and hence $\thetahat$.
 In particular, in Theorem \ref{ThmControlLassoEst}, we compare the value taken for $D=\reals^p$ and

-where $\thetahat^f$ is defined by Eq.~\eqref{Eqnthetalam} with $\taustar,\zetastar$ the unique solution to Eqs.~\eqref{EqnEqn1} and \eqref{EqnEqn2}.
+where $\thetahat^f$ is defined by Eq.~\eqref{EqnSTH} with $\taustar,\zetastar$ the unique solution to Eqs.~\eqref{EqnEqn1} and \eqref{EqnEqn2}.
 The argument is carried out in detail in Appendix \ref{SecPfThmLassoL2}.

 This discussion clarifies that we can control the behavior of the Lasso objective only insofar as we can control the behavior of Gordon's objective.
 The major technical challenge to apply this approach to general correlated designs is in relating the minimizer of Gordon's objective to the fixed design estimator $\thetahat^f$.
-In particular, this requires showing that the solution $(\taustar, \zetastar)$ of Eqs.~\eqref{EqnEqn1} and \eqref{EqnEqn2} is unique and bounded in terms of simple model parameters (see Theorems \ref{ClaimFixedPtSoln} and \ref{ClaimUniformSolnBounds}).
+In particular, this requires showing that the solution $(\taustar, \zetastar)$ of Eqs.~\eqref{EqnEqn1} and \eqref{EqnEqn2} is unique and bounded in terms of simple model parameters (see Lemma \ref{LemTauZetaBounds}).

+Although several parts of our argument are similar to the arguments of \cite{miolane2018distribution}, establishing existence, uniqueness, and boundedness of $\tau^*,\zeta^*$ requires entirely new techniques.
 Generalizing an idea introduced in \cite{Montanari2019}, we control the solutions Eqs.~\eqref{EqnEqn1} and \eqref{EqnEqn2} by showing that these equations are the KKT conditions for a certain convex optimization problem on the infinite dimensional Hilbert space $L^2(\reals^p;\reals^p)$.
 To be more specific, the optimization problem is

 The objectives $\cuL$ and $\cuE$ are closely related, but their arguments belong to different spaces.
 The objective $\cuL$ takes vectorial arguments $\bv \in \reals^p$; the objective $\cuE$ takes functional arguments $\bv: \reals^p \rightarrow \reals^p$.
 Both objectives are convex.
 In Appendix \ref{SecFixedPtSoln}, we show that $\bv \in L^2$ is a minimizer of $\cuE$ if and only if $\bv(\bg) = \eta(\mySigma^{1/2}\thetastar + \taustar \bg ; \zetastar)$ for $\taustar$, $\zetastar$ a solution to the fixed point equations.
 This follows from showing that Eqs.~\eqref{EqnEqn1} and \eqref{EqnEqn2} correspond to KKT conditions for the minimization of $\cuE$.
-Further, we show that $\cuE$ diverges to infinity as $\|\bv\|_{L^2}\rightarrow \infty$ and is strictly convex in a neighborhood of any minimizer, whence a minimizer exists, and it is unique (Theorem \ref{ClaimFixedPtSoln}).
+Further, we show that $\cuE$ diverges to infinity as $\|\bv\|_{L^2}\rightarrow \infty$ and is strictly convex in a neighborhood of any minimizer, whence a minimizer exists, and it is unique.
 We are then able to conclude that the fixed point equations also have a unique solution.
 We defer the details of this argument to Appendix \ref{SecFixedPtSoln}.